 Colorado Laws can be found in the Colorado Revised Statutes (CRS), with print sets at the following call numbers:

 GA6.5/1973/ Doc Ref and KFC1829 .A2 Law/Tax.

-Electronic versions of the CRS can be found in LEXIS-NEXIS Academic ("State Codes" component) and at the Colorado General Assembly ("Revised Statutes" link).
+Free public access to electronic versions of the CRS can be found through LexisNexis and the Colorado General Assembly ("Revised Statutes" link).
 Laws passed in each session of the Colorado General Assembly can be found in the Session Laws (KFC1825 .A2 Law/Tax).

 Colorado Appellate Court Cases can be found in LEXIS-NEXIS Academic ("State Case Law" component).
 Cases can be searched by keyword, litigant name, or citation.
 When searching by citation, try substituting pre/5 for any abbreviation.
 For example: